MarcLohfink/MARBLEWiki/docfx_project/wiki/Getting-Started.md

 <div style="text-align:center"><img src="images/screenshots/00_Creator_General_03_CreatorDropdownTotalHighlighted.JPG" width="60%" /></div>

 # Create A Project
 MARBLE is based on MARBLE Projects.
 Those are data structures which contain and reference all important data for your session.
-In order to use MARBLE synchronized on the HoloLense2 devices you need at least one MARBLE Project which you distribute as package (see <a href="Install-&-Setup.md">_Concept & Architecture - AssetBundles And Updates_</a>).
+In order to use MARBLE synchronized on the HoloLense2 devices you need at least one MARBLE Project which you distribute as package (see <a href="Concept-&-Architecture#asset-bundles-and-updates">_Concept & Architecture - AssetBundles And Updates_</a>).
 To create a MARBLE Project enter a unique name and click "Create New Project".
-For more information read <a href="Install-&-Setup.md">MARBLE Projects</a>.
+For more information read <a href="MARBLE-Projects">MARBLE Projects</a>.

 # Fill The Project
 In order to use your imported models you have to create a new model database and also reference all the necessary configs and settings.
-Read <a href="Install-&-Setup.md">MARBLE Projects - Select Configs</a> and <a href="Install-&-Setup.md">Edit Showcase Models</a>.
+Read <a href="MARBLE-Projects#select-configs">MARBLE Projects - Select Configs</a> and <a href="Edit-Showcase-Models">Edit Showcase Models</a>.
 For the sake of this tutorial reference the "Selected Tools:" and the "Authority Settings:" with the default references starting with the prefix "Default".

 # Export Project
-After finishing all the steps at <a href="Install-&-Setup.md">MARBLE Projects</a> you can export the project into a package by pressing the "Export Project" button in the work area.
+After finishing all the steps at <a href="MARBLE-Projects">MARBLE Projects</a> you can export the project into a package by pressing the "Export Project" button in the work area.
 <div style="text-align:center"><img src="images/screenshots/01_Features_Project_07_Export.JPG" width="60%" /></div>

 When finished Unity will show you the following prompt indicating that the export has finished.